Data protection declaration

 We use Google Analytics in order to present advertising within the publicity services of Google and its partners to such users as have shown an interest in our online presence or show specific characteristics (e.g. interest in specific topics or products, determined through the visited websites), which we transmit to Google (so-called “remarketing”, or “Google Analytics Audiences”).
 Using the Remarketing Audiences, we also wish to ensure that our advertisements correspond to the potential interest of the users and are not a burden.

 When using Google Analytics, we also use the Universal Analytics function.
 Universal Analytics allow us to analyse the activities on our pages across multiple devices (e.g. for access from a laptop and later from a tablet).
 This is done by the assignment of a user ID to a user as a pseudonym.
 Such an assignment occurs, for example, when you register for a customer account or log into your customer account.
 However, no personal data is forwarded to Google.
-Even if Universal Analytics add additional functions to Google Analytics, this does not mean that there is a restriction of data protection measures, such as IP masking or the browser add-on.
+Although Universal Analytics adds additional functions to Google Analytics, this does not mean that there is a restriction of data protection measures, such as IP masking or the browser add-on.

 We only use Google Analytics with activated IP anonymisation.
 This means that Google will shorten the user’s IP address within the member states of the European Union or in other states which are members of the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.

-The IP address transferred by the user's browser will not be combined with other data by Google.
-The user can prevent saving of the cookies using the appropriate setting in their browser software.
+The IP address transferred by the user’s browser will not be combined with other data by Google.
+The user can prevent storing of the cookies using the appropriate setting in their browser software.
 In addition, users can prevent collection of the data generated by the cookie and related to their use of the online presence by Google, as well as the processing of this data by Google, by downloading and installing the browser plug-in available at the following link:

 You can also prevent Google Analytics from collecting your data (in particular with mobile terminals that do not permit installation of the above browser software) by clicking on the following link.
 An opt-out cookie is set, which prevents collection of your data when you visit this website in future:Deactivate Google Analytics

-4. Inclusion of YouTube videos
+7. Integration of YouTube videos

 Google is certified under the Privacy Shield Agreement and hereby offers a guarantee of compliance with European data protection law: